shankar-trainer/hello-world/config myexample/readme.txt

 as  default is \git\employee-service

-so add in spring employee cofig client application.properties
+so add in spring employee config client application.properties

 spring.application.name=employee-service